ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 The program is structured in three sections:

 - constants and global variables.
-- functions.
+- functions and classes.
 - main code.

+The exercise is solved using POO to create objects that execute functions of the three classes: FormatText,FormatTime and FormatSalaryCalculator.
+The program flow goes from the raw text obtained from the txt file, then is split and take pieces of the text to get variables, these variables will be used to get more variables until get hours and minutes.
+Hour and minutes are useful for the mathematics part where the logic of salary assignment is applied.

 The writing rules used are:

-- constants use All Upper Case and Separated by _ between each word.
+- constants use UpperCase and SnakeCase between each word.
+- classes use PascalCase.
 - functions and variables inside the code use camelCase.
 - function declaration uses ECMA Script 6. function declaration use arrow functions
 - Use of descriptive name for functions even if the name is longer.
-- Use descriptive name for variables in the code
+- Use descriptive name for variables in the code.
 - Change the parameters functions receive to get an idea of what expect to be the input.
-- Write comments only to describe specific actions and help other developers to understand code.
+- Write comments only to describe specific actions and help other people to understand code.

 Constant section and global variables: